 It’s simple, really.
 I don’t know why I didn’t start doing this earlier!

-Once I have my lesson plan, I pull out the materials I'll need.
-It kinds of reminds me of packing...
-Like we're going on a speech trip?
-Here is where I put those materials...
+Once I have my therapy plan, I pull out the materials I’ll need.
+It kinds of reminds me of packing… Like we’re going on a speech trip?
+Here is where I put those materials…

 1. The Inclusion Bag

 I have a couple classrooms that I go to for inclusion (or push-in services).
 I spend a lot of time working in our preschool, so I have a bag filled with materials for my minimally verbal friends.
 I do some quick lessons in other classrooms, so I may or may not prep a bag depending on how many materials I need.

 This is what I use the most often.
 I use it to keep the materials for the majority of my caseload together.
 On any given week you might find…

 Folders for different therapy “groups” (e.g., activities, homework, craft templates)

 I also have decks of cards in my drawer cart, visuals hanging on my wall, and binders filled with teaching materials.
 Since those are organized (and stored close to my therapy table), I usually just grab those when I need them.
 Check out this post to see how I keep them organized.